aavegotchi/aavegotchi-wiki/posts/en/socialmedia.md

 <p style="margin-left: 4.8em">Come for the memes and stay for the community!
 Take a break and have a wonderfully good time at Aavegotchi Reddit, where our great memers reside!
 Have a great laugh as you unwind for the day.</p>

 &nbsp;

 We look forward to welcoming you, fren!
-Head over to any of our channels or our [missions page](/missions) to learn more.
+Head over to any of our channels to learn more.

+## Aavegotchi Malaysia

+Aavegotchi Malaysia is the place to hang out for the Malaysian Aavegotchi Fam!
+Check out our [Facebook Group](https://www.facebook.com/groups/aavegotchimalaysia)!
+Malaysian Aambassador Buzz Lightyear / Jason Chew welcomes you!